AqwamCreates/DataPredict/docs/index.md

 * You're not licensing convenience; you're licensing a higher probability of increased revenue.

 * Think of it this way: you’re not losing 1% of your revenue; you’re investing 1% to unlock the other 30% you might be leaving on the table.
+If you're lucky, you might get 300%.

 * That fee also includes DataPredict™ Neural and DataPredict™ Axon.
 All the money will be used for future research and improvements that will be released to the public.